 This country desperately needs to talk about proper roles of government in education.

 How and when students need additional help should always be made at the school level.
 Do we need good data there?
 Yes but more importantly, we need capable, caring people that understand kids!

 Every state put in a longitudinal data system so that each state could track each student in order to make “better decisions” as to where and how to spend our education dollars, at the state level.
 Fair enough, maybe.
 That is supposedly why the Data Quality Campaign came into existence.
-But check out its supporters at the end of this document (oops 4/17/14 it changed) and ask yourselves, should data systems have been a priority?
+But check out its supporters at the end of this document (Gates et. al.) and ask yourselves, should data systems have been a priority?

 “Coinciding with the movement for more and better data, federal lawmakers established the Statewide Longitudinal Data Systems (SLDS) grant program (part of the Educational Technical Assistance Act of 2002) to help states design, develop, and implement longitudinal data systems.”
 (Source New America Foundation, Many Missing Pieces)

 People – this was back in 2002!!!
 And now, it is time to “consolidate data” to a point of central control.
 Our lack of vigilance has been astounding!

 “…there was a diabolical realism in his plan to make all learning the monopoly of the elite which was to rule his envisioned world empire and keep the anonymous masses barely literate.”
 This is what Eric Hoffer wrote in the The True Believer: Thoughts on the Nature of Mass Movements.
 He was speaking about Hitler.
 Control of the education system is THAT important!

 Until the day that the anonymous masses of citizens once again have control over their government, we must defend every inch of control we have remaining over the public education system.